renogomez/cc-2019-research-msk/README.md

 Digitalization and the web 2.0 has lead to multiple data sources with structured and unstructured data.
 But the problem doesn’t stop there, we have also created different specialized tools to store, query and analyse such data.
 The combination of more data sources and the need to get this data into diverse systems leads to a huge data integration problem.
 From the architectural point of view, the rise of event data have forced to change from _monolithic_ applications to more scalable systems with _Services Oriented Architectures_ (SOA) and more recently _Microservices_.

 When systems reach a critical level of dynamism we have to change our way of modelling and designing them.
-However, this also increase the complexity of the communication systems required to properly transport data from the multiple sources to the multiple target systems.
+However, this also increase the complexity of the communication systems required to properly transport data from the different sources to the multiple target systems.
 Companies easily end up building webs of micro-services, which are difficult to manage, debug and maintain.

 [![microservices](img/00-microservices-oldarchitecture.png)](https://www.confluent.io)

-The appropriate systems architecture for this inherent dynamic nature of complex engineered systems is what is called event driven architecture, built around the production, detection, and reaction to events that take place in time.
+The appropriate systems architecture for this inherent dynamic nature of complex engineered systems is the event driven architecture, built around the production, detection, and reaction to events that take place in time.

 The aim of stream processing platforms as Apache Kafka is precisely provide the capacities to process events in _real time_.
-Furthermore, since Big Data applications are deployed on the cloud, it is also important to study how to deploy Kafka in such infrastructures.
+Furthermore, since Big Data applications are deployed on the cloud it is also important to study how to deploy Kafka in such infrastructures.

 In this document, we explore some concepts behind stream processing, Apache Kafka and the cloud computing services provided to manage Kafka clusters in the Amazon cloud computing platform.
 We also present the typical architecture for Kafka solutions, the data abstraction and its importance in the whole Kafka’s ecosystem.
 At the end of the document we present the use cases and some real production architectures that evidence Kafka’s performance in companies like Twitter and Uber.